 The club has three pros: Steve Squire, Wendell Pierce and Anne Lowry.
 The pros are independent contractors who set their own rates for clinics and private lessons.
 It is club policy that pros provide lessons and clinics to members at rates 10 percent lower than they charge non-members.
 Lessons must be scheduled directly with the professional staff.
 Contact the pros directly for their current schedule and rates: Steve Squire, Wendell Pierce and Anne Lowry.

 • All combination locks are numbered and have a serial number.

 • The cost is $10.00 per month for non-voting members and free for voting members

 • Members are not permitted to use their own locks.

 The Board establishes all club policies and rules, which the staff are then expected to implement and enforce.
-Though many members are equity members and have an investment in the club, the staff nonetheless reports to the manager, not directly to the members.
+Though many members are voting members and have an investment in the club, the staff nonetheless reports to the manager, not directly to the members.
 The manager, in turn, reports to the Board of Directors.

 The manager is responsible for member satisfaction.
 Any complaints should be put in writing and delivered to the office, mailed or emailed to the General Manager or to the Chabot Board of Directors.
 A “suggestion” box is provided in the clubhouse lobby for general, non-confidential complaints, suggestions, or requests.
 Complaints involving personnel should be discussed directly with the manager.